The Sepik River Basin, Papua New Guinea Jungle, A World Away

 The thick air stirred a bit under my netting, the sounds of jungle echoing through the grounds of the Karawari Lodge on the Sepik River in Papua New Guinea.

 As I sipped a cup of coffee I watched the fog follow the ribbon of the river and the staff busily prepared breakfast for our small group, the Finnish gent sipping a cup of Joe turned to me and said, “I envy you.
 You are just starting out.”
 That certainly was a promising beginning.

 The Sepik River Basin in PNG is a visit to a world far away, hard to do these days, authentic and true, things unfound elsewhere.
 On the Karawari part of the river, life is unchanged for centuries, except for the Karawari Lodge.

-Out of all my explorations in Papua New Guinea this visit to the tribes and clans of the region was the most powerful, a National Geo trip of my own.
+Out of all my explorations in Papua New Guinea, this visit to the tribes and clans of the region was the most powerful, a National Geo trip of my own.

-High Above the Jungle
+High Above the Papua New Guinea Jungle

 At Mt.
-Hagen we boarded the little prop for our trip to Karawari; the only other way was a many day trip by boat up the Sepik River.
+Hagen we boarded the little prop for our trip to Karawari; the only other way was a many day trips by boat up the Sepik River.
 After passing some steep peaks the panorama below turned to deep shades of green sliced with brown rivers.